antjpar/twiboot/README.md

 ## Operation ##
-twiboot is installed in the bootloader section and executed directly after reset (BOOTRST fuse is programmed).
+twicom is installed in the bootloader section and executed directly after reset (BOOTRST fuse is programmed).
 For MCUs without bootloader section see [Virtual bootloader section](#virtual-bootloader-section) below.

 While running, twiboot configures the TWI/USI peripheral as slave device and waits for valid protocol messages